bentley-historical-library/deep_blue_deposit/add_mivideo_ids/README.md

   * checks to make sure right are correct in DeepBlue metadata;
   * adds videostreams with MiVideo and Player IDs to items in DeepBlue; and
   * checks to make sure metadata is visible in DeepBlue.

+**TO-DOs**
+  * We'll eventually move away from the Deposit ID convention and will need to update this script as appropriate.